SchuyBlu/deltavim/README.md

-# Schuy's Neovim Config
+# DeltaVim

-Hello!
-This is a very basic setup for Neovim that takes advantage of the [Lazy Plugin Manager](https://github.com/folke/lazy.nvim).
+Simple configuration for Neovim that takes advantage of the [Lazy Plugin Manager](https://github.com/folke/lazy.nvim).

 # Dependencies